In the chess study plan I present below, I will show you 15 things you can do that will help you improve your chess.

 Chess is an emotionally tough game.
 Your state of mind possibly impact on your results more than you realize.

-Become your own personal chess psychologist.
-Spend some time thinking about the impact your own emotions may have on your moves.
+I suggest you become your own personal chess psychologist!
+This means you should spend some time thinking about the impact your own emotions may have on your moves.
 An ideal time to do this is when you review your games.
 It is easier to be objective when you are not in the heat of the battle.

 For a start, here is some important advice for when you play: